The AS9102 first article inspection procedure requires more time to perform than first piece inspection.

 When performing aerospace-level FAI, we recommend purchasing the SAE AS9102 1st article inspection procedure.

 The Kit contains all documents listed below.

-First Article Inspection Procedure (fully compliant AS9102 procedure, instructions and forms in download)
+1st Article Inspection Procedure (fully compliant with AS9102) (guide and forms in download)

 Configuration Definition Data Package (template to create data package of applicable documents)

 Data List (drawing tree of document revision levels)

 First-Piece Inspection Report (to support the verification and validation process)

 General Purpose First Article Report (for other than AS9102 activities)

 The first article inspection procedure kit is included in our AS9100C Quality System kit.

 Our policy is to credit purchase of the first article inspection kit if you decide later to purchase the AS9100 kit - no time limit.